Guacamolean/Powershell-scripts/End-User-QA/README.md

-#End-User-QA.ps1
+# End-User-QA.ps1

 Creates a log file and populates it with information from the computer as well as various software/settings checks.

-1.Hostname
+..* Hostname
-2.Serial Number
+..* Serial Number
-3.Windows version and activation status
+..* Windows version and activation status
 4.Office version and activation status
 5.Kaseya install check as well as server and group info 6.Trend Micro WFBSS check and service status